How do you define tenacious?

 Every child is an artist.
 The problem is how to remain an artist once we grow up.-Picasso

 My mother raised my brother and I on her own.
-My parents divorced when I was 11 and my brother and I have both seen what an individual with a tenacious attitude can do.
+My parents divorced when I was 4.
+In addition, my brother and I have both seen what an individual with a tenacious attitude can do.